barrettk/AnaerobicDigestion/readMe.md

 ### Prerequisites and Running the App

-To run the app locally, install R and run the command: `runGitHub( "AnaerobicDigestion", "KyleBarrett")` It should install the required packages automatically, but in the event of complications, run the following lines in your R console:
+To run the app locally, install R and run the command: `runGitHub( "AnaerobicDigestion", "KyleBarrett")` It should install the required packages automatically, but in the event of complications, run the following lines to install the necessary packages:
 ```
-pkg <- c("shiny", "mrgsolve", "shinyAce", "shinydashboard", "dplyr", "knitr", "plyr", "tidyverse",
+pkg <- c("shiny", "shinyAce", "shinydashboard", "dplyr", "knitr", "plyr", "tidyverse",
          "wrapr", "extrafont", "polynom", "ggplot2", "shinyWidgets", "gridExtra", "rmarkdown",
          "markdown", "sn", "rlang", "lattice", "reshape", "reshape2", "magrittr", "stats","reactlog")
 new.pkg <- pkg[!(pkg %in% installed.packages())]
 if (length(new.pkg)) {
   install.packages(new.pkg,dependencies=T)
 }
+library(devtools)
+devtools::install_github("metrumresearchgroup/mrgsolve", ref="dev")
 ```
 Installing the above packages prior to running will speed up the initial loading by a lot.
 Make sure each of the packages can be loaded via `library()`.